zy0n/zyb0t-releases/ez-MM-SPOT_README.md

 - In the last line of my code, before I send the 'overrides' to be written, it checks for this value
 - If it is true, it will set ' '+0 as your TL to prevent a real order from being placed

-# "ZY_GAINER"
-### When active (a value larger than 0) it represents a PERCENT of the spread between Resistance1 and Support1 lines to set as GAIN.
-    - Value Type: Number
-    - Example Value: `"ZY_GAINER": 0.89`

-# "ZY_G_SPOT"
-### This is the 'ratio' of change, that must occour to allow your GAIN to be increased or decreased.
-### This is a value between 0-1, 0 being 0% and 1 being 100%
-    - Value Type: Number
-    - Example Value: `"ZY_G_SPOT": 0.23`

 # "ALLOW_MMSR"
 ### Manually initiates a SR like sell system.